philippewanner/hotkeyio/docs/algorithms/index.md

 A hash table maps keys to values.

+Hash tables have no ordering, so it doesn't matter what order you add key/value pairs in.

 ### Hash functions
 A hash functions is a function that maps a sequence of bytes, e.g. a string, to a number.